-\\\On 14 January 2022, the Group secured additional funding through the execution of Shareholder Loan agreements with Rui King Resources Limited and West Minerals Pty Ltd. The amount borrowed and drawn down from Rui King is \$447,560 and the amount borrowed from and drawn down from West Minerals is \$220,440.
-The loans are for 18 months and are due in July 2023.
+On 20 January 2023, the Group secured additional funding through the execution of Shareholder Loan agreements with Rui King Resources Limited and West Minerals Pty Ltd. The amount borrowed and drawn down from Rui King is \$400,000 and the amount borrowed from and drawn down from West Minerals is \$199,985.
+Interest is calculated at a rate of 13.5% pa.
+The loans were for 12 months and due in July 2024.
+In October 2023, the Group renegotiated terms with the shareholders such that the loans will be rolled over and repayment extended to November 2024.
+The Group and Lenders are executing rollover loan agreements at the date of this report.
 These loans are secured over IBML's assets but subordinated to the existing shareholders loans which are \$400,000 from Mr Rui Liu and \$100,000 from Far Union Ltd.